What is Heat Stroke and How to Prevent it During a Hot South Dakota Summer

-Hot summer can mean a good time outside at the lake or in the backyard.
+Hot summer weather in South Dakota can mean a good time outside at the lake or in the backyard.
 But, too much of that heat can lead to serious problems.
-Whether playing or working, here’s some tips and info about staying safe.
+Whether you're playing or working, here are some tips and info about staying safe.

 When it's hot, and especially when it's hot AND humid, our bodies can have a harder time cooling off.
 Add in some activity and the heat can become too much.